akanand03/Interpolation-methods-in-Digital-Image-Processing/README.md

-# Inter_polation
+# Interpolation Methods for Digital Image Processing in Python

+## Overview
-"Efficient matrix interpolation methods in Python for Digital Image Processing.
-Nearest-Neighbor, Bilinear, Bicubic, and more.
-Enhance image quality during resizing.
-Open-source.
-MIT License okay!
+This Python library provides efficient matrix interpolation methods for Digital Image Processing.
+It includes popular interpolation techniques such as Nearest-Neighbor, Bilinear, Bicubic, and more.
+These methods are designed to enhance image quality during resizing operations.

+## Features
+- Nearest-Neighbor Interpolation
+- Bilinear Interpolation
+- Bicubic Interpolation